cytoscape/cytoscape-manual/docs/Command_Tool.md

 <a id="command_tool"> </a>
-# Automation Panel
+# Command Panel

-The **Automation Panel** provides a simple command-line interface to Cytoscape using the Commands API.
+The **Command Panel** provides a simple command-line interface to Cytoscape using the **Commands API**.
 It allows the user to type commands into Cytoscape and see the results in a **Reply Log**.

-Any app that registers commands will be available through the Automation Panel.
+Any app that registers commands will be available through the **Command Panel**.
 Commands are part of the more general [Cytoscape Automation](Programmatic_Access_to_Cytoscape_Features_Scripting.html#cytoscape_automation) feature, which includes multiple ways of scripting Cytoscape execution.

-The Automation Panel can be opened from **View → Show/Hide Automation Panel**.
+The **Command Panel** can be opened from **View → Show/Hide Command Panel**.

 ![](_static/images/Command_Tool/AutomationPanel.png)

-The Automation Panel can also be used to read and execute script files.
+The **Command Panel** can also be used to read and execute script files.
 Each line in the script file is a command that is sent to a app.
-Script files may be entered on the Cytoscape command line using the "-S" flag to Cytoscape, through the **Tools → Run Script File...** menu item, or through **Tools → Execute Command File** menu item.
+Script files may be entered on the Cytoscape command line using the _-S_ flag to Cytoscape, through the **Tools → Run Script File...** menu item, or through **Tools → Execute Command File** menu item.